Mulfran Press (logo)

 65 pages, £7.95, ISBN 978-1-907327-00-1

-Available from Amazon, bookshops, & direct from us.
+Available from Blackwell's, other bookshops, & direct from us.

 With its epithet that the heart should speak, Duncan McGibbon explores the consolations of the poor, of the story, of the fallen.
 These explorations take the poet on journeys from Our Lady of Geneva through the desolate Bernese Oberland, through Haworth under an eclipse and through the spiritual landscape of Saint Seraphim’s Niszny Novgorod, before returning to Our Lady of Bruges and the heart of his family.
 More about Duncan McGibbon and The Consolations.